ygu28/Generative-Chord/README.md

 *  Enable Live2D model control in response to chat messages.
 *  Integrate text-to-speech (TTS) such as GPT-SoVITS with desired sound for live voice interactions.
 *  Ensure context-aware responses using memory to enhance engagement.
-*  Launch the AI VTuber on live-streaming platforms like Bilibili and Twitch.
+*  Launch the AI VTuber on live-streaming platforms like Bilibili or Twitch.